Electromagnetism as Space-Time Pseudo-Curvature

 \section{Abstract}

 We propose a novel framework that interprets the electromagnetic field as a manifestation of spacetime pseudo-curvature, bridging electromagnetism with the geometric principles of general relativity.
-By introducing modified field equations, we recover classical electromagnetic results, including Coulomb's Law, the magnetic field of a rotating sphere, and the propagation of electromagnetic waves.
+By introducing modified field equations, we recovered classical electromagnetic results, including Coulomb's law and the magnetic field of a rotating sphere.
 Additionally, this framework predicts unique phenomena, such as test-charge-dependent time dilation and length contraction, which lie outside the scope of Maxwell's electromagnetism and Quantum Electrodynamics.
-These results suggest new avenues for exploring the interplay between geometry and field theories in fundamental physics.
+These results suggest new avenues for exploring the interplay between geometry and field theory in fundamental physics.